 article 13 QUANTITY

-Shipper may require Transporter to receive quantities of Gas from or for the account of Shipper at each Receipt Point up to the Maximum Daily Transportation Quantity of 30,000 MMBtu per Day (but not in excess of the Maximum Point Quantity at any given Receipt Point), and transport such Gas to Shipper at the Delivery Point.
-All Gas tendered to Transporter hereunder and in accordance with requirements hereof shall be transported on a firm basis (subject to Sections 3.2, 6.2 and 13.2 hereof).
+Shipper may require Transporter to receive quantities of Gas from or for the account of Shipper at each Receipt Point up to the Maximum Daily Transportation Quantity of 30,000 MMBtu per Day (but (i) not in excess of the Maximum Point Quantity at any given Receipt Point and (ii) as reduced by the quantity of Gas that Shipper is (A) transporting on such Day under the Interruptible 311 Gas Transportation Agreement and (B) buying on such Day under the Master Firm Purchase/Sale Agreement), and transport such Gas to Shipper at the Delivery Point.
+Shipper shall be obligated to pay for the transportation of the Maximum Daily Transportation Quantity of 30,000 MMBtu per Day throughout the term hereto, as provided in Article 7 below, regardless of whether such quantity of Gas is actually transported on any given Day.
+All Gas tendered to Transporter hereunder and in accordance with requirements hereof shall be transported on a firm basis (subject to Sections [3.2,] 6.2 and 13.2 hereof).

 article 14 NOMINATION AND SCHEDULING